A quick introduction

 Apart from the software, the company supplied different hardware kits (which range in price) before and after the console was publicly released.

-Probably the most popular one worth mentioning is the Dolphin Development Hardware or ‘DDH’ which consisted in a PC-like tower containing some of the Gamecube’s I/O and lots of dev-assisting hardware , it was mainly used as a debugging station while the game was being developed on a Windows PC.
+Probably the most popular one worth mentioning is the Dolphin Development Hardware or ‘DDH’ which consisted of a PC-like tower containing some of the GameCube’s I/O and lots of dev-assisting hardware , it was mainly used as a debugging station while the game was being developed on a Windows PC.

 Games are loaded from a proprietary disc called miniDVD, it’s almost half the size of a traditional DVD disc and can hold up to 1.4 GB of data.